WDI-SEA/link-shortener/readme.md

 #####Put it together

 In order to avoid using the `id` as the hash in the shortened link, we can generate a hash from the database model's `id` by using the `hashids` module. `hashids` provides a function that maps each number to a generated string, which requires a **salt** in order to provide variability.

+Note that a hash is a piece of data, specifically a string.
+In this case, the hash *maps* to a number!
+Try it out.

 * Install hashing module (npm): hashids
 * Add code in to your previously created routes so they interact with the database and generate hashes ([draw the rest of the owl](http://www.forimpact.org/wp-content/uploads/2014/01/HowToDrawOwl.jpg)).